 There is onsite, covered parking available for all residents with immediate access to the hospital system.
-All our residency clinics are onsite within the adult and pediatric hospital, which make up one large hospital system.
-Additionally, many of the Pediatric outpatient elective clinics and some adult elective clinics are onsite of the
+All our residency clinics are onsite of both the adult and pediatrics hospital, which make up one large hospital system.
+Additionally, many of the Pediatric outpatient elective clinics and some adult elective clinics are onsite of the hospital system.
+Some of our outpatient electives will have clinics that are off-site, but all are usually within a 20minute drive from the hospital system.